Pocket Pet · Mus musculus · typical adult weight 0.02–0.04 kg

 Tachycardia, ileus, urinary retention.
 Increases myocardial oxygen demand.
 Rabbits have high atropinase activity — may need higher/more frequent doses or use glycopyrrolate instead.

-Documented routes for Atropine in mouses: SC.
+Documented routes for Atropine in mice: SC.

-Atropine is indicated in mouses for: Anticholinergic.
+Atropine is indicated in mice for: Anticholinergic.

 These are general warnings for Atropine across species; consult the mouse dosing table above for species-specific guidance.
 Tachycardia, ileus, urinary retention.
 Increases myocardial oxygen demand.
 Rabbits have high atropinase activity — may need higher/more frequent doses or use glycopyrrolate instead.

 Why a species-specific page?
 Atropine pharmacokinetics differ across species: dose ranges, intervals, and route preferences are not interchangeable.
-Cross-extrapolation from canine doses is unsafe in mouses — the rules above are the citations specific to this species, not generic recommendations.
+Cross-extrapolation from canine doses is unsafe in mice — the rules above are the citations specific to this species, not generic recommendations.

 Sourced from published veterinary references; awaiting credentialed clinical reviewer.
 See our editorial process.
 Reference only — not veterinary advice.